Golden Globes fashion: Stars return for soggy carpet

 THE MEN

 There were lots of black suits and tuxedoes.
 Eddie Redmayne showed up in brown with a huge silk flower on one lapel, courtesy of Valentino.
-Another standout: Colman Domingo in a black tux with jewels.
+Another standout: Colman Domingo in a black tux with sparkly jewel embellishment.

-Elvis, also known as Austin Butler, entered the building in a traditional black tux.
+Elvis, also known as Austin Butler, entered the building in a traditional black tux, while Andrew Garfield went for orange with an open collar on a black shirt underneath.

+Donald Glover was practically in PJs.
+His comfy robe shirt and relaxed trousers were white.
+His tux jacket was black.
+The look was Saint Laurent.

 METALLICS

 Sheryl Lee Ralph of “Abbott Elementary” in jewel-tone blue with chunky embellishment led the train parade in her high-neck look.
+It was by Aliétte.
 Viola Davis also opted for a jewel-tone, body-skimming blue.

 Chloe Flower, who will perform a song during the show, went for a longer train in a white, lightly embellished number.